The Coding Adventure

 AI

 In today’s world learning anything has become easy as hell.
 Having a tool that can give you directions when you don’t know where to look for something is extremely helpful.
 For every above mentioned topic a query would help you a lot.
-By asking for good practices, how should be something learned, how should be KPI be identified, what are realistic estimates could help you and reduce your execution time by factors.
+By asking for good practices, how should something be learned, how should KPI be identified, what are realistic estimates could help you and reduce your execution time by factors.

 I use it a lot and you should too, but remember to use it as a tool and do not allow yourself to depend on it.
 AI is great for providing insights and saving time, but it can’t replace personal effort, experience, or judgment.
 Use AI to supplement your learning and decision-making, but make sure you remain engaged and actively involved in the process.